 Question: The video says that after you physically setup Vespera, it will use the GPS signal from your phone to gain geosynchronous alignment.
 If you do not have cellular service at a location where you are doing the setup, how does it align itself?

 Vaonis: Vespera uses your smartphone or tablet's GPS (no need to have service for that).
 If your tablet is a Wi-Fi iPad, for example, that does not have GPS, you can enter the location manually in the app.
 To summarize, no need to have a signal or service to use Vespera or Stellina.
 You only need that (or Wi-Fi) to download or update the app.

 Contrary to Stellina, Vespera will not integrate an anti-pollution filter.
-This will be offered as an accessory (I have one as part of the Adventurer Pack).
+This is being offered as an accessory (I have one as part of the Adventurer Pack).

 Yes, it will be possible to add the full-aperture filters designed by Vaonis (50 mm): Solar (ND), CLS (light pollution), Hydrogen-Alpha, Oxygen-III, and Sulphur-II.
 You have just to clip the filters in front of the lens.

 Note: Apparently the H-Alpha and OIII filters were combined into one filter (Dual Band Filter); an SII filter has not been released yet.

 Question: Please provide additional details about the filters in the expert edition.
 What additional capability does this provide and may they be used in combination with the future light pollution filter?